rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ---

 ### Observations
+* **PIR Motion Sensor in Action:** Movement around the system was continuously observed by the motion sensor.
+The microcontroller turned on the Inflation Pump (Pump 2) and closed the valve when motion was detected, causing the air pillow to expand.
+The system entered the deflation phase when no motion was detected, Deflation Pump (Pump 1) was turned on to expel the air from the system, Pump 2 was switched off, and the valve was opened.
-* **Hardcoded delays no longer required:** In our initial implementation, we hardcoded delay(5000) or delay(3000) miliseconds, which was limited in functionality and froze the microcontroller during execution.
-By using a motion sensing method,(currentMotionState != lastMotionState), the loop runs independently and remains responsive to new inputs from the sensor.
+* **Hardcoded delays no longer required:** In our initial implementation, we hardcoded delay(5000) or delay(3000) miliseconds, which was limited in functionality and suspended the microcontroller during execution.
+By using a motion sensing method,`(currentMotionState != lastMotionState)`, the loop runs independently and remains responsive to new inputs from the sensor.
-* **Intentional 100ms delay:** At the end of the loop, we added a delay(100).
-Continuously reading a digital pin thousands of times in a second without a break may cause Serial Monitor to overflow and the processor to run at 100% capacity.
-A 100 milisecond pause is unnoticeable to a human interacting with the system, but it gives the processor a massive and power-saving break.
+* **Logging Detected Motion:** The motion detection logs generated by the system were sent to the Serial Monitor as output, which displayed messages such as “Motion Detected” and “Area Clear” suggesting that the sensor is working as we expected.

 <video src= "https://github.com/user-attachments/assets/f174891c-22fe-42f2-a246-e06e9d0b989a" controls autoplay muted loop style="max-width: 100%;"> </video>